 Just as you would gather supplies before making your favorite recipe, get your bath assembled in a warm environment.
-Most bathrooms are warmer than drafty kitchens, unless you mean to intentionally cool the baby.
-Turn off the phone and ask dad for an extra pair of hands to help . . . just in case.
+Choose a warm room without drafts, such as your bathroom.
+Turn off the phone and ask dad or another person for an extra pair of hands to help . . . just in case.

-Place the baby bathtub on a firm surface, and set your bath articles away from baby’s reach.
-Bath items you will want include a soft wash cloth, cotton balls, gentle cleanser, a cup for rinsing, a container of warm rinse water, and a soft brush designed for babies (for cradle cap, if present).
+Place the baby bathtub on a firm surface, and set your bathing articles away from baby’s reach.
+Prepare with: a stack of warm towels, a soft wash cloth, cotton balls, gentle cleanser, a cup for rinsing, a container of warm rinse water, and a soft brush designed for babies (for cradle cap, if present).

-Grab an extra diaper, too, since bathing often stimulates babies to relax and let it rip!
+Grab a diaper or two, since bathing often stimulates babies to relax and let loose!

-Your baby’s bath should be warmer than lukewarm, so she doesn’t get chilled.
+Your baby’s bath should be warmer than lukewarm, so she doesn’t get chilled, but not hot.
 Her body temperature is 98.6 F, so aim for bath water that’s between 99ºF to 100ºF.
 Test the water with your elbow, rather than your hand, as our hands are used to warmer temperatures.
 Remember to fill a non-glass container, like a large plastic pitcher, with warm rinse water before you begin.

 Beginning with the eyes, wipe from the inner to the outer eye corners with cotton balls or a corner of a clean wash cloth soaked and wringed of plain water.
 Then change cotton balls, or rotate to another corner of the cloth.
 Avoid cross-contamination of any bacteria housed in one eye to the other as it’s easily transferred.
 With this in mind, also avoid back and forth swipes on the same eye.

-Continue to wash the rest of her body with mild baby soap.
-(Note: For boys with fresh circumcisions, do a sponge bath until your baby’s doctor or healthcare provider confirms it’s completely healed.)
+Continue to wash the rest of her body with mild baby cleanser.
+(For boys with fresh circumcisions, sponge bathe until your baby’s healthcare provider confirms it’s healed.)